jurobodik/Granger-causality-in-extremes/README.md

 - **q_y**: Same as in `Extreme_causality_test`.
 - **q_z**: Same as in `Extreme_causality_test`.
 - **lag_past**: Same as in `Extreme_causality_test`.
+- **p_value_based**: if FALSE, we use Algorithm 1 for inferring the edges.
+If TRUE, we use the testing procedure with a cut-off p-value of 0.05 for detecting the presence of an edge.
+These procedures are typically equivalent, but the testing procedure is very slow.

 ### Function Outputs:
 - **G$G**: A graph defined by its edges.
 Each row corresponds to an edge from the first column pointing to the second column.
 Use `graph <- graph_from_edgelist(G$G)` from the `igraph` library to obtain the graph environment.